‘Til Death Do Us PartOn October 31, 2018 by Elyse

 For the first time all day, Henrich let out a deep breath.
 He wasn’t married to a murderess after all.
-Suddenly, the snoring wasn’t such charming background noise.
+Suddenly, the snoring was no longer charming background noise.

 “Consider me gone.
 If Apollonia will take you back in your, erm, condition—” Heinrich faltered.
 “Well, I’ll leave you two to work it out.”

 “Wait, that’s it?”
 John’s shoulders slumped.
 “I had a whole speech and a weeks’ worth of horrific hauntings lined up.”